Business Intelligence and Data Warehouse Match Made In Heaven

 Business Intelligence is a technology-driven practice that transforms raw data into actionable intelligence.
 Data Warehouse acts as a middleware in Business Intelligence architecture.
 It extracts the data from operational databases or external sources.
 It transforms it into a single format and stores it for further analysis.

-Although seems new, the concept of the data warehouse saw its genesis in 1990.
+Although it seems new, the concept of the data warehouse saw its genesis in 1990.
 It was first introduced by Bill Inmon who is regarded as the father of Data Warehouse.
 He defined a Data Warehouse as:

 “A subject-oriented, integrated, time-variant and non-volatile collection of data that supports management decision- making the process”.